Parkrun: Parkrun locations

-Events take place in a range of locations and are not restricted to parks.
-Venues include city parks, country parks, national parks, the grounds of stately homes, castles, forests, rivers, lakes, reservoirs, beaches, promenades, prisons, racecourses and nature reserves.
+Events take place in a range of locations and are not restricted to city parks; venues include country parks, national parks, the grounds of stately homes, castles, forests, rivers, lakes, reservoirs, beaches, promenades, prisons, racecourses and nature reserves.
 The runs have different degrees of difficulty, with hilly runs harder to complete than those that are flat.
-The running surface varies, with many city park Parkruns being run on tarmac footpaths, closed roads, grass or a mixture of all three, while forest and country park Parkruns are more likely to be on trails.
-Runs that take place in hotter countries often start early in the morning to avoid excess heat.
+The running surface varies, with many city park Parkruns being run on tarmacked footpaths, closed roads, grass or a mixture of all three, while country park and forest Parkruns are more likely to be on trails.
+Runs that take place in hotter countries often start early in the morning, to avoid the excessive heat.

 Volunteers

 Each Parkrun event is run entirely by volunteers, who are integral to its not-for-profit status.
 There are several different volunteer roles at each Parkrun event.
-Every event has a "volunteer" web page, with the same basic information about how to get involved as a volunteer, as well as crediting those who have made the effort in the most recent week.
+Each event has a volunteer webpage, with the same basic information about how to get involved as a volunteer, as well as crediting those who have made the effort in the most recent week.

 At the outset of Parkrun, the central organisation sought to simplify the volunteering process to allow new events to be set up with a low number of volunteers; this simplification now allows new volunteers to assist with minimal training.